lsst-ts/observatory-ops-docs/AuxTel/AuxTel-Troubleshooting/ATCS-Troubleshooting/ATDome-shutter-fails-to-close.rst

 This paragraph describes some general guidance for this procedure.
 This paragraph is optional depending on its usefulness and the complexity of the procedure.

-In the case of a very straightforward procedure, a simple numbered list could be used, like as follows:
+In the case of a very straightforward procedure, a simple numbered list could be used, as follows:
 Step 1.

 Go up to the AuxTel dome.
 Locate the control box at the top of the stairs.
 The top black button should close the shutter: